-Great Bustard is the only species that occurs or possibly occurs within the Project AOI that triggers CH due to its national conservation status as well as the EAAA of this species overlapping with the Project AoI.
+Great Bustard is the only species that occurs, or possibly occurs, within the Project AOI that triggers CH due to its national conservation status as well as the EAAA of this species overlapping with the Project AoI.
+Although the species was not recorded within the Project Site, a significant proportion of the Central Asian population of this species weas recorded 15km from the Project site.
 The Project is situated within the known wintering range of this species and it is likely that this species will fly over the Project AoI.
 Great Bustard are of significant national conservation concern and the population is declining throughout its range for multiple reasons including being particularly susceptible to collision with OHLs.
-A BAP will need to be developed to detail all mitigation measures as well as setting out a robust monitoring programme for this species.
-The BAP should include an Offsetting Plan as well as an Adaptive Management Strategy for Great Bustard as well as other species of international conservation concern (e.g. Sociable Lapwing and raptors).
+Proposed mitigation includes marking of the OHL as well as provision of Great Bustard Wardens.
+A BAP will be developed to detail all mitigation measures as well as setting out a robust monitoring programme for this species.
+The BAP should include an Off-setting Plan as well as an Adaptive Management Strategy for Great Bustard as well as other species of international conservation concern (e.g. Sociable Lapwing and raptors).